These 3 steps will help you make the right decision:

 How long should you date long-distance before moving in together?

-Tip: If one of you is growing impatient, do a trial run.
+Tip: If one of you is growing impatient, move in together for a short while.
 Live together for a week or two and see what it’s like.
-But, role play it as if you were living together.

 Who should move in a long-distance relationship?